trufflesecurity/hacktoberfest2023/README.md

 ### Broken Detectors (label: `Hacktoberfest-Detector-Competition-Fix` 2 points):
 Below are some examples of fixes that will be considered.
 Make sure to supply ample evidence of the fix in the PR description.
 - Correct the verification logic to accurately check detected secrets against the respective APIs.
-- Improve or correct the regular expressions used for secret detection.
+- Correct the regular expressions used for secret detection.
-- Implement new or missing authentication methods for API verification.

 ### New Detectors (label: `Hacktoberfest-Detector-Competition-New` 1 point):

 Submit a PR for a Detector you think would be valuable.
 Please follow the "Adding Detectors" contributing guidelines [here](https://github.com/trufflesecurity/trufflehog/blob/main/hack/docs/Adding_Detectors_external.md).
 In the new detector PR please provide documentation and supporting evidence for the validity of the detector's regular expressions.

-### Getting Started
-- Fork the TruffleHog Repository.
-- Pick an issue labeled Hacktoberfest or create one that you'd like to work on.
-- Commit and push your changes.
-- Create a Pull Request.
-- Sign the CLA.
-- Wait for a review.

 ### Competition Rules and Notes
 - Start date for submissions: Sept 30.